keithruezyl1/safeR/docs/prd.md

   * When a party confirms, their button becomes disabled/marked “CONFIRMED ✓”.
   * When both have confirmed, balances and state update to RELEASED.

+* **Fund Account**

+  * Accessible via "+ Fund" button in top-right
+  * Opens a modal allowing selection of P1 or P2
+  * Accepts any positive amount (no step restrictions)
+  * Calls `POST /fund-account` with target and amount
+  * Updates balances and logs the event (blockchain-backed if enabled)

 * **RESET**

-  * Calls `/reset`.
+  * Calls `POST /reset`.
   * Resets all UI state based on backend response.
+  * Clears all event logs (only SYSTEM_RESET event remains after reset)

 ### 7.4 Log Window

-* Periodically or on action, fetch `/logs`.
+* Periodically (every 5 seconds) or on action, fetch `GET /logs`.
+* Display events in reverse chronological order (newest first).
 * For each event:

   * If `solanaSignature === null`:

     * Render as **EVENT**.
+    * If `payload.blockchainError` exists, display the error message.
   * If `solanaSignature` is present:

     * Render as **BLOCKCHAIN EVENT**, including:

+      * Action, actor, and amount information
+      * Blockchain metadata (if available in `payload.blockchain`):
+        * Hash
+        * Tx ID
         * Signature
       * Link to Solscan:

         * `https://solscan.io/tx/<signature>?cluster=devnet`
+      * If `payload.blockchainError` exists, display the error message (transaction failed)

+* **Clear Logs Button**: Calls `DELETE /logs` to remove all event entries (useful for testing without full reset).

-The log window should be readable and technically informative.
+The log window should be readable and technically informative, displaying all blockchain transaction details when available.

 ---